 The main Flywheel hosting dashboard looks like this:

-You’ll see a list of all your sites right away.
-You can organize your sites by tag, just like Kinsta allow.
-But you also get a detailed Filter Sites option that lets you filter by a range of conditions including PHP version, CDN usage, multisite usage, and lots more.
+You’ll see a list of all your sites right away, and you can organize them by tag, just like with Kinsta.
+However, you also get a detailed Filter Sites option that lets you filter by a range of conditions including PHP version, CDN usage, multisite usage, and lots more.
 This can be really helpful if you’re managing client sites.

 If you click into a site, you’ll be in the site’s dashboard, which is where you can manage all of its tools and details: